PAIDNetwork/Protocol/README.md

 Attestations must be single clause and composable.
 They are either part of VC or subset of VC Model, JSON Schemas converted to JWT using `did-jwt`, in order to provide a self-contained token that can be optionally signed using JSON Web Signature (JWS) and/or encrypted using JSON Web Encryption (JWE).

 ## Components of Attestations
-- Proof issued by attesters (ie issuer attests a set of attributes or values).
+ Proof issued by attesters (ie issuer attests a set of attributes or values).

  - Full Legal Name.
  - country and region (encoded under the ISO 3166 standard for storage in a Solidity Contract).
  - rating (non-accredited, accredited, QIB, etc.varies by issuer & jurisdiction).
  - One or more public blockchain addresses a required renewal date.
- - the EdDSA25519 hash of a subset of the  foregoing PII (the IDHash).
- - A Biometric/PKI infraestructura how two-step authentication (offchain).

 An example of a birth certificate clause might be eg Are you older than 18?, this attestation, because is a precondition, is attested off-chain with traditional APIs instead of using on-chain transactions.
 It means most of a Smart Agreement prerequisites will be proofs inside a Verifiable Credentials model.
 These proofs can also be used in conjunction Zero Knowledge technology.